By Daksha Pillai,

 After years of cultivating her talents and setting aside savings, Rachana was finally accepted as a student at Visva-Bharati University.
 But before she could leave, another obstacle threatened to hold her back.

 As the months until her departure dwindled, Rachana’s visa to travel to India still had not been granted.
-When she went to the Bangladeshi embassy to find out why, the reason was disappointingly familiar.
+When she went to the Indian embassy to find out why, the reason was disappointingly familiar.

 “[The embassy officer] could not believe I was going to leave my family, leave my computer science job to go to India, just to learn music,” Rachana said.